HEnquist/realfft/README.md

 ```

 This is the data layout output by the real-to-complex FFT,
-and the one expected as input to the complex-to-real iFFT.
+and the one expected as input to the complex-to-real inverse FFT.

 ### Scaling
-RealFFT matches the behaviour of RustFFT and does not normalize the output of either FFT of iFFT.
+RealFFT matches the behaviour of RustFFT and does not normalize the output of either forward or inverse FFT.
 To get normalized results, each element must be scaled by `1/sqrt(length)`,
-where `length` is the length of the real-valued vector.
+where `length` is the length of the real-valued signal.
 If the processing involves both an FFT and an iFFT step,
 it is advisable to merge the two normalization steps to a single, by scaling by `1/length`.